Genesis2412/ReactTest/README.md

 firebase

-## position alert center modal for reset password

-## modify email template

-## check sameSite attribute problem - it can cause cross-site-scripting issues

-### additional number problems - getting null
+## Getting problem when creating assignment and streams

+### assignment - not adding in same folder and not creating submittedAssignments

+### streams - not adding in same folder